januswel/react-native-bridge-ja/src.md

 ```

 This is store in the JavaScript VM as a global variable, so when the JS side of the bridge is initialised it can use this information to create the modules.

+### Load JavaScript Code

+This is pretty intuitive, just load the source code from whatever provider was specified.
+Usually downloads the source from the packager during development or load it from disk in production.